The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 How to reduce heating bills by up to 90%.

-Making a fire for keeping warm is probably mans first technological invention, and burning wood is the oldest method we have of heating our homes.
+Making a fire for warmth is probably man's first technological invention and burning wood is the oldest method we have of heating our homes.

-After thousands of years of fire making, we think we've figured out the cleanest and most efficient way to heat our homes by burning wood is to use a wood burning stove.
+After thousands of years of fire making, we've found the safest, cleanest and most efficient way to heat our homes, by burning wood, is to use a wood-burning stove.

 Take 10 minutes or so to read through this guide and we will show you how to:-